GitHub Docs

 │ └── vibe-collab/ ← Library: CRDT collaboration

-├── vibeapp/ ← Alternate Tauri shell
+├── vibeapp/ ← Secondary Tauri shell

 ├── vibe-indexer/ ← Standalone indexing service